CameronRWest/Programming/Isometric Game World/README.md

 ## Programming Practice: Creating an isometric world.

 ## Objective
-Create something similar to how Diablo 2 looks.
+Create a usable isometric game world, something similar to Diablo, with scripts to help with position conversion.

 ## Plan
 #### Basics